tc39/notes/es7/2016-05/may-24.md

 YK: To whatever extent consensus requires for stage 0, I think this does not exist yet.
 I don't like that we're trying to bus relaxing PTC with STC.
 STC needs to be considered on its own merits.
 My positions on PTC and STC are unrelated.

-AR: I don't think it makes sense to discuss these things in separation.
+ARB: I don't think it makes sense to discuss these things in separation.
 I think the right way to look at this is as an erratum to ES6.

 DH: I would never be ok with new syntax as an erratum.
 New syntax is a high bar.

 YK: I don't think STC is strictly better than PTC.
 I don't think it has strictly less problems than PTC.

-DH/AR: I don't think anyone thinks that.
+DH/ARB: I don't think anyone thinks that.

 DH: PTC is one option, STC is one option, and none of the above is on the table.